MacNeal Transitional Year Residency Faculty

 Internal Medicine Associate Program Director

 Tonia Gooden, MD graduated from Ross University School of Medicine.
 After medical school, Dr. Gooden spent a year in Belgium doing research and teaching English as a second language to Chinese students.
-She then completed her internal medicine residency at Louisiana State University Health Shreveport where she also earned an endorsement as clinical educator and served as the Chief Wellness Resident.
-During the 2022-23 academic year, she was Transitional Year/Internal Medicine Chief Resident at MacNeal.
+She then completed her internal medicine residency at Louisiana State University Health Shreveport where she also earned an endorsement as clinical educator, was inducted into the Gold Humanism Honor Society, and served as the Chief Wellness Resident.
+During the 2022-23 academic year, she served as the Transitional Year/Internal Medicine Chief Resident at MacNeal.
 As the faculty lead for the Wellness Committee, she is committed to resident wellness and enjoys working with the residents to improve the residency experience here at MacNeal.

 Christopher Gozali, DO